 How to Register as an Organization on Grants.gov

-In order to apply for a grant from Grants.gov, your organization must complete the (not so easy) Grants.gov registration process.
-To get your organization registered to submit grant applications on the Grants.gov system, you need to follow these steps.
+In order to get your organization registered to submit grant applications on the Grants.gov system, you need to follow these steps:

-The CCR is a secondary Web site that collects all your organization’s contact information.
-The information requested is similar to what you submit in your annual IRS tax return, such as name of organization, address, contact person, and contact person’s information including Social Security number.
-You’ll also be asked to upload your banking information (the bank’s tracking number and the organization’s bank account number) to facilitate electronic banking between the government and your organization.
+The information requested at SAM.gov is similar to what your organization submits in its annual IRS tax return, such as name of organization, address, contact person, and contact person’s information.
+You also have to upload the organization’s banking information (the bank’s tracking number and the organization’s bank account number) to facilitate electronic banking between the government and your organization.

 Create a username and password with the Grants.gov credential provider.

 You can create your own username and set a password on the Grants.gov and SAM.gov websites.
 After you complete all your SAM.gov information, you get directed back to Grants.gov to complete your registration with the access-point information.
 This is a same-day process.